University of North Carolina at Chapel Hill Scholarships (2025–2026)

 These scholarships are not automatic.
 They require nominations, essays, or interviews — and only a small number of students are selected each year.
 Think of them as UNC’s most prestigious awards, often covering the full cost of attendance.

-Morehead-Cain Scholarship Full ride — tuition, fees, housing, meals, books, summer enrichment, study abroad Open to NC and out-of-state applicants; nomination required from high school or through Early Action referral Yes — nomination and multi-stage selection Yes, for 4 years Roughly 75 students chosen each year from ~2,000 nominees.
-Winners typically have near-perfect GPAs, rigorous courses, top scores (ACT 33+/SAT 1480+*), plus major leadership/service impact.
+Morehead-Cain Scholarship Full ride — tuition, fees, housing, meals, books, summer enrichment, study abroad Open to NC and out-of-state applicants; nomination required from high school or through Early Action referral; selection based on leadership, character, scholarship, and physical vigor Yes — nomination and multi-stage selection Yes, for 4 years Roughly 75 students chosen each year from approximately 2,000 nominees.
+Recipients have near-perfect GPAs and rigorous courses.
+Competitive applicants often present ACT scores of 33+ or SAT 1480+ (test scores optional), and strong leadership/service portfolios.
+Oct 15 (nomination/Early Action) or Jan 1 (Regular Decision)*

 What makes these scholarships competitive?
-Limited slots (dozens out of thousands of applicants), multi-round interviews, and a focus on leadership and service — not just grades.
+Limited slots (dozens out of thousands), multi-phase interviews, and a heavy focus on leadership and service achievement — not just grades or scores.

 Do I need to apply separately?
 Yes.
-Morehead-Cain requires a school nomination or referral; Robertson requires its own online application by December.
+Morehead-Cain requires a school nomination/referral and Robertson requires its application in addition to the UNC or Duke admissions form.

 💎 Hidden Gem Scholarships